wanjawischmeier/concrete-backup/README.md

 # Concrete Backup

 A Python-based backup management tool with a PyQt5 GUI for creating and managing backup profiles.
 This is not an elegant or well maintained project!
-Just quickly vibe coded and thrown together in about a day.
+Just quickly vibe coded and thrown together in a couple days.

 ## Requirements